mggg/mggg.github.io/_people/matthews.md

 group: local
 photo: "/uploads/matthews.jpg"
 description:
-  "**JN Matthews** is a graduate of Tufts University, where they studied computer science and math.
-At MGGG, they work as a computational engineer on a variety of projects.
-They are interested in the intersection of mathematics and civic education, particularly in the area of redistricting.\n"
+  "**JN Matthews** works as a computational engineer in the lab, on a variety of research and software projects.
+They're a 2019 graduate of Tufts University, where they studied computer science and math.
+They are interested in the intersection of theoretical computer science, mathematics, and civic education.\n"
 ---